 Maybe it’s time to rethink all those lotions and potions you have in your bathroom…

-For sensitive skin and rosacea: The high concentrations of both oleic and linoleic acids in sweet almond carrier oil help soothe and relieve inflamed, irritated skin, and even help with rosacea.
+Lavender oil for sensitive skin and rosacea: The high concentrations of both oleic and linoleic acids in sweet almond carrier oil help soothe and relieve inflamed, irritated skin, and even help with rosacea.
 Pairing lavender oil with sweet almond oil also makes for a great team to nourish dry skin, support the production of collagen and regenerate new skin cells.

-Acne spot treatment: If you are struggling with angry red pimples, argan carrier oil can help reduce inflammation.
+Lavender oil as an acne spot treatment: If you are struggling with angry red pimples, argan carrier oil can help reduce inflammation.
 Mix one drop of lavender oil with a drop of argan oil and using a cotton ball, dab it directly onto your pimples twice a day.
 Mixing 2 drops of lavender oil with 1 teaspoon of witch hazel can also be a very effective toner for oily and acne prone skins.

-Age spots and pigmentation: Combining the powerful antioxidant effects of both lavender and rosehip oil helps fight sun damage caused by free radicals.
+Lavender oil for age spots and pigmentation: Combining the powerful antioxidant effects of both lavender and rosehip oil helps fight sun damage caused by free radicals.
 Mix together one drop of each oil and dab onto the affected areas daily to help regenerate your skin cells and lighten your dark spots naturally.

-LAVENDER OIL FOR YOUR HAIR...
+LAVENDER OIL BENEFITS FOR YOUR HAIR...

 Let’s face it - when your hair looks good, you feel great.
 But when it’s constantly being dyed, straightened or heat styled, it can quickly deteriorate into a dry, damaged mess.
 Or perhaps you suffer from dry scalp or dandruff - or even hair loss?
 If you’ve tried to restore your crowning glory with a whole bunch of hair treatments with no success, maybe it’s time to try lavender essential oil…